omaragh/WerkstukDevV/README.md

 ## Description

-list of endpoints to retrieve, delete and push user data to the db
+list of endpoints to retrieve, delete and push user data to the db, users can post a model, edit and delete it from the models db

 ## Getting Started
+to execute  the program use this command: docker-compose up --build

 ### Dependencies